 Detention, deportation, and the ensuing separation can devastate families and traumatize children.
-Find resources in this section to help understand the impact of immigration enforcement on children and families in the child welfare system.
+This section presents resources to help child welfare professionals and others better understand the impact of immigration enforcement on children and families in the child welfare system.

 Detained or Deported: What About My Children?

-Provides a toolkit for immigrant and undocumented parents on protecting their parental rights and navigating the child welfare and court systems.
-The resource also provides contact information for State child welfare agencies, Central America and Mexico child welfare agencies, and adoption reunion registries.
-The parental rights toolkit is available in English (PDF - 2,365 KB) and Spanish (PDF - 2,540 KB).
-A supplement document that addresses recent changes in relevant Federal and State policy is also available (PDF - 1,690 KB).
+Provides a toolkit (in English and Spanish) for immigrant and undocumented parents on protecting their parental rights and navigating the child welfare and court systems.
+The resource also provides contact information for State child welfare agencies, Central American and Mexican child welfare agencies, and adoption reunion registries as well as a supplement (PDF - 1,695 KB) that addresses recent changes in relevant Federal and State.

 ICE ERO Detention Reporting and Information Line